-16 November 2018: The first Offside Trust Podcast is now available featuring a conversation between two of our survivors, Chris Unsworth and Gary Cliffe.
-The episode deals with the issue of disclosure and how they each decided to come forward and tell their stories to family, friends, the police and the media.
-A further two episodes will be released shortly.
+23 November 2018: The Offside Trust Podcast - Surviving Abuse - is now available featuring conversations between two of our survivors, Chris Unsworth and Gary Cliffe.
+The first episode deals with the issue of disclosure and how they each decided to come forward and tell their stories to family, friends, the police and the media; the second goes through the court case and trial; while the third talks about the work of the Offside Trust.

 6 November 2018: In the light of continuing high-profile child sexual abuse convictions involving former coaches at football clubs, the Offside Trust has today called for the adoption of a Charter of Responsibility.